eldoy/sirloin/README.md

 ```
 If the given directory doesn't exist static files will be disabled automatically.

 Mime types are automatically added to each file to make the browser behave correctly.
-The server enables browser caching by using the Last-Modified header returning a 304 response if the file is stale.
+The server enables browser caching by using the Last-Modified header returning a 304 response if the file is fresh.
 This speeds up delivery a lot.

 ### LOGGING
 Logging is done using the ```app.log``` command.
 It is an instance of [Rainlog](https://github.com/fugroup/rainlog).
 You can log to console as well as to file.
 Rainlog supports multiple loggers, and you can optionally add styles to each logger.